ash-chan/BoLChain/README.md

 ## BoLChain

 BoLChain was built on top of the current Nightfall implementation.
 It mainly adds UI elements and API services for BoL tokenization.
-A demonstration video of how it works can be found [here](https://drive.google.com/drive/folders/1bnJ4d_BPl5NFT-gXKkxC20NAqaZdq359)
+A demonstration video of how it works can be found in the drive [here].(https://drive.google.com/drive/folders/1bnJ4d_BPl5NFT-gXKkxC20NAqaZdq359)
->In order to deploy the tokenization microservices backend, run npm start in ebl-backend folder.\
+>In order to deploy the tokenization microservices backend, run npm start in ebl-backend folder. \
->It will deploy a local NodeJS node on port 4000.\
+>It will deploy a local NodeJS node on port 4000. \
->The IPFS node used is an infura node on http://ipfs.infuro.io:5001\
+>The IPFS node used is an infura node on http://ipfs.infuro.io:5001 \
->The Swarm node used is the public swarm gateway.\
+>The Swarm node used is the public swarm gateway. \